-Consumer Profiles Prohibited
+Consumer Profiles

-As clarified in the notice issued on August 29, 2023, a dispensary may not create an adultuse consumer profile without the consumer's fully informed consent.
+A dispensary may not create an adult-use consumer profile without the consumer's fully informed consent.
 Furthermore, a dispensary may not deny a consumer's adult-use cannabis purchase solely because they refused to allow the dispensary to create additional records of their visit by capturing a copy of the individual's identification card, name, address, or purchase history.
+On October 31, 2024, MCA released a notice requiring dispensaries to post an MCA-issued sign informing customers of these rights.